 This course surveys the primary political, social, intellectual, and religious developments in western human societies from the 17th century to the 20th century.
 Particular emphasis will be placed on the trans-Atlantic world, absolutism and state building, the Enlightenment, the period of revolutions, ideology, the rise of nation-states, and the wars of the 20th century.
-READ 0310 and ENGL 0310.
+DIRW/DIRR 0310 or ENGL 0310 & READ 0310.
 (3 lecture hours per week) [CB54.0101.5425]

+HIST 2313

-HIST 2313 History of England I
+History of England I